Scubapro Regulator Aussie Divers Phuket

 Breathing Control

-All divers understand that the rate that you breath (breaths per minute) is ultimately what defines how much air that you consume.
-They understand that the slower they breath the less air they use and in part that is correct.
+All divers understand that the rate that which you breathe (breaths per minute) is ultimately what defines how much air you consume.
+They understand that the slower they breathe the less air they use and in part that is correct.

 However one of the biggest errors I see is divers exhaling too quickly.
-The diver breaths in slowly however exhales the lot very rapidly.
+The diver breathes in slowly but exhales the lot very rapidly.
 Here is an example.

 If your inhalation takes 5 seconds and you exhale in 1 second, you will take 10 breaths a minute.